 What this also illustrates is that sugar and carbohydrates do not only feed the yeast organisms itself, but they will also provide the materials needed to strengthen the biofilm.
 So the Candida diet is also an important component of weakening the matrix, not just restricting food for the organism itself.

 Most biofilms of microbes in general also consist of minerals like calcium, iron and magnesium, DNA and fibrin (a protein created by our body for clotting the blood).
 It is believed the iron, calcium and magnesium help hold the matrix together and iron plays a vital role in their ability to evade the immune system.
 Thus supplementing with these minerals when trying to destroy a biofilm may inadvertently reinforce the matrix.

 When iron is present, the outer protein membrane of the invader is not expressed.
-Normally, our body produces lactoferrin and transferrin to mop up excess iron and prevent biofilm development, but the pathogenic microbes are able to secrete iron chelators that complete with lactoferrin and transferrin and acquire the iron they need for survival.
+Normally, our body produces lactoferrin and transferrin to mop up excess iron and prevent biofilm development, but the pathogenic microbes are able to secrete iron chelators that compete with lactoferrin and transferrin and acquire the iron they need for survival.

 Lyme bacterium (Borrelia burgdorferi) uses manganese instead of iron for its survival, which enables it to get around this whole process and evade the immune system.

 An agent is needed that can break down the unique characteristics of the matrix that may be somewhat different from species to species and strain to strain.
 There are a variety of different drugs and natural remedies that a practitioner may recommend.
 What works for one person may not work for another.